Codykilpatrick/spear-ai-skillbridge/README.md

 **Duration:** 1 week (before Month 1 begins)
 **Purpose:** Get all candidates on the same page with tooling, accounts, and version control basics before diving into coursework.

+Complete engineering onboarding listed here in Notion.
+You only need to worry about the following sections:
+- Prerequisites
+- Dev Tools & Apps
+- GitHub

 ### Day 1-2: Account Setup & Installations

 #### Tasks